You say you’ve got the best CrossFit community in your area.

 It feels like you’ve spoken to every SEO, SEM, PPC, OMG expert in the country.

 So, the question remains: Why are you having trouble gaining more members?
-We have spoken to over 1000 Crossfit gyms around the world, listening intently both to success stories and shortcomings.
-We used all that data to compile our top 7 ways to improve your Crossfit gym’s digital marketing:
+We have spoken to over 1000 CrossFit gyms around the world, listening intently both to success stories and shortcomings.
+We used all that data to compile our top 7 ways to improve your CrossFit SEO:

 1. Optimize for mobile